Skip to content

 The body-and-trim relationship principle

-Combinations that don't work
+The combinations that don't work

-How to evaluate combinations on your home
+How to evaluate combinations on your actual home

 Body and trim color combinations that work